Competition Permits

 Each State and Territory in Australia has different legal requirements surrounding competitions and promotions.
 Nationwide promotions are subject to individual State and Territory laws.

-Typically, some form of submission is required for ACT, SA, NSW, WA and NT; however, this depends on the prize pool.
+Typically, some form of submission is required for ACT, SA, NSW, WA, and NT; however, this depends on the prize pool.
 TAS, QLD, and VIC do not require permits, but they do have specific rules that have to be followed.
-These rules are similar (but not identical) between the locations.
+These rules are similar (but not identical) between the locations, so it is a good idea to familiarise yourself with the rules within your jurisdiction/s.

 Read on for further details.